nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values

 Examples:
-* `edit 1 mn/Software Engineering mc/CS2103` edits the module moduleName and module code of the deadline at index 1 to be “Software Engineering” and “CS2103” respectively.
+* `edit 1 n/Lecture Quiz mc/CS2103` edits the task name and module code of the deadline at index 1 to be “Lecture Quiz” and “CS2103” respectively.
-* `edit 2 tn/Finals n/Open Book` edits the moduleName and notes of the deadline at index 2 to be “Finals” and “Open Book” respectively.
+* `edit 2 d/15-04-2021 r/Open Book` edits the date and remark of the deadline at index 2 to be “15 April 2021” and “Open Book” respectively.

 ### Locating deadlines by moduleName: `find`

-Find deadlines whose moduleName contains any of the given keywords.
+Find deadlines whose taskName contains any of the given keywords.

 Format: `find KEYWORD...`
 * The search is case-insensitive. e.g “Assignment” will match “assignment”